Thorough diagnosis and explanation of gum problems

 Focus on prevention

-Avoiding gum disease in the first place is ideal.
+The best practice is to avoid gum disease altogether in the first place.
 Thorough brushing and flossing twice a day at home as well as regular check ups at the dentist is the best way to avoid gum disease.

 You DO NOT “get long in the tooth” as you get older.
 This is definitely an old wives tale!
 Our elderly patients that look after their teeth have healthy gums and fantastic smiles.